om-raheja/thinkers-toolkit/README.md

-# critical-thinking
+# Thinker's Toolkit

-On August 25, 2024 I finished reading "The Thinker's Toolkit" by Morgan D. Jones.
+On August 25, 2024, I finished reading "The Thinker's Toolkit" by Morgan D. Jones.

 Little did I realize it when I finished the book, but the techniques I learned and practiced while reading the book were so powerful that I ended up using them all the time.